core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

+## Version -05 to -06 ## {#sec-05-06}

+* Mandate support for both the forward and reverse message flow.

+* Mention the EDHOC and OSCORE profile of ACE as method for rekeying.

+* Clarify definition of KUDOS (request/response) message.

+* Mandate support for the no-FS mode on CAPABLE devices.

+* Explain when KUDOS fails during selection of mode.

+* Explicitly forbid using old keying material after reboot.

+* Editorial improvements.

 ## Version -04 to -05 ## {#sec-04-05}

 * Note on client retransmissions if KUDOS execution fails in reverse message flow.